La Torre dell'Alchimista

 Er...
 Isn't that missing the point by a country mile?
 Or is it just me?
 No, the Mellotron (note capitalised 'M') is not a sampler; at best it's a sample player (a very different beast).
 An A/B comparison between a real machine and perfect samples made from that same machine will be pretty much indistinguishable while playing single notes, but as soon as two or more are played together, the samples suddenly sound flat and lifeless, as the sampler reproduces them exactly, rather than with the unintentional imperfections of a real Mellotron that give the machine its 'character'.
 So no, Edo, it's not the same at all.
 Also incidentally, the album 'proper' is actually just under fifty minutes long, but the band have included two 'bonus tracks': Out There Somewhere, from The Cyclops Sampler No.6 and Frank, seemingly a new version of their contribution to Musea/Colossus's The Spaghetti Epic: Six Modern Prog Bands for Six '70s Prog Suites and the best thing here by some way.

 The trouble with Trion is that these come over as rather knowing tributes, as against albums full of music made for the sheer joy of it.
-For all that, Tortoise is actually quite good (not so sure about Pilgrim, sadly), although I don't know whether repeated plays will make it grow on me, or grate.
+For all that, Tortoise and Funfair Fantasy are actually quite good (not so sure about Pilgrim, sadly), although I don't know whether repeated plays will make them grow on me, or grate.
 Come back next year and I may be able to tell you.

 See: Flamborough Head | Odyssice | Colossus